qupath/qupath-docs/docs/concepts/object_hierarchy.md

 In QuPath v0.1.2, the hierarchy was resolved automatically (without asking) and this was *essential* to make sense of the measurements.

-The behavior of the object hierarchy has changed in QuPath v0.2.0, with the aim of making the software faster, more powerful, and more intuitive.
+The behavior of the object hierarchy changed in QuPath v0.2.0, with the aim of making the software faster, more powerful, and more intuitive.
-In v0.2.0 the details of the hierarchy can very often be ignored, and exists only to support sophisticated workflows where it might be needed.
+In v0.2.0 and onwards, the details of the hierarchy can very often be ignored, and exists only to support sophisticated workflows where it might be needed.

 [This blog post](https://petebankhead.github.io/qupath/2019/11/17/changing-the-hierarchy.html) describes the reasons why it changed.
 To read about the earlier behavior see [Object hierarchies](https://github.com/qupath/qupath/wiki/Object-hierarchies) on the old wiki.